Kalyani Group: KCTI

-Kalyani Centre for Technology and Innovation (KCTI) is an ISO17025 NABL certified laboratory established in Pune by the Kalyani Group at an investment of $14 million.
+Kalyani Centre for Technology and Innovation (KCTI) is an ISO 17025 NABL certified laboratory established in Pune by the Kalyani Group at an investment of $14 million.
 The lab is recognized by the Department of Science and Technology, and by Rolls-Royce and Boeing.

 Former companies

 Bharat FC

 Kalyani Group forayed into Indian football by launching a football club named Kalyani Bharat FC on 23 November 2014.
-The club began competing in I-league from January 2015, and were given a direct entry to I-league by the AIFF as an initiative to bring corporates into football.
-Bharat FC was the 2nd team to enter I-league under this initiative after JSW Group-led Bengaluru FC which entered the league in 2013–14 season.
+The club began competing in I-league from January 2015 and was given direct entry to I-league by the AIFF as an initiative to bring corporates into football.
+Bharat FC was the 2nd team to enter I-league under this initiative after JSW Group-led Bengaluru FC, which entered the league in the 2013–14 season.
 Bharat FC played only one season of the I-League, finishing at the bottom of the table, before closing down.

 Kalyani Brakes

 Kalyani Brakes was a joint venture company in which the Kalyani Group and Bosch held a 40% stake each.
-The company manufactured conventional braking systems and components for passenger cars, tractors, three-wheelers and two-wheelers.
+The company manufactured conventional braking systems and components for passenger cars, tractors, three-wheelers, and two-wheelers.
 Bosch bought out the Kalyani Group's stake in the joint venture in January 2013.
 Kalyani Brakes was renamed Bosch Chassis Systems India.